matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 `matrix-doc/issues <https://github.com/matrix-org/matrix-doc/issues>`_ on
 GitHub.

-We use labels and some metadata in the issues' descriptions to generate this page.
+We use labels and some metadata in MSC PR descriptions to generate this page.
 Labels are assigned by the core team whilst triaging the issues based on those which exist in the matrix-doc repo already.

 Other metadata:

-- the MSC (Matrix Spec Change) number is taken from the github issue ID.
-This is carried for the lifetime of the proposal, including the PR creation phase.
-N.B.
-They are not in chronological order!
+- the MSC (Matrix Spec Change) number is taken from the github Pull Request ID.
+  This is carried for the lifetime of the proposal.
+These IDs do not necessary represent a chronological order.
-- Please use the github issue title to set the title.
+- The github PR title will act as the MSC's title.
-- Please link to the proposal document by adding a "Documentation: <url>" line in the issue description.
 - Please link to the spec PR (if any) by adding a "PRs: #1234" line in the issue description.
-- The creation date is taken from the github issue, but can be overriden by adding a "Date: yyyy-mm-dd" line in the issue description.
+- The creation date is taken from the github PR, but can be overridden by adding a "Date: yyyy-mm-dd" line in the PR description.
 - Updated Date is taken from github.
-- Author is the creator of the github issue, but can be overriden by adding a "Author: @username" line in the body of the issue description.
+- Author is the creator of the MSC PR, but can be overridden by adding a "Author: @username" line in the body of the issue description.
 Please make sure @username is a github user (include the @!)
 - A shepherd can be assigned by adding a "Shepherd: @username" line in the